Davis Building Addition Houses Biology Program

 Labs and offices vacated by the biology program in the original Davis Street building are now available to the College of Pharmacy, allowing it to meet accreditation standards for square footage.
 Also, biology classes and labs that were housed on the second floor of Brewer Science Hall are now being used for physics and geology classes and labs.

-Frost Science Center has cosolidated chemistry classes and labs on the second floor, allowing for more efficient use of space and convenience for faculty and students.
+Frost Science Center has consolidated chemistry classes and labs on the second floor, allowing for more efficient use of space and convenience for faculty and students.